 Despite morphological She may not resemble the variety Moscato di Terracina or the variety Muscat d'Hamburg (confused with the confusing synonym Black Muscat of Alexandria).
-According to last 2018 took place DNA analysis is the variety from a presumably natural cross between Axina de Tres bias aka Heftakilo (red) x Muscat Blanc (white) emerged. color mutations The varieties are Flame Muscat (California) and Red Hanepoot (South Africa), but in the VIVC catalog as one and the same variety or Muscat d'Alexandrie Red .
+According to last 2018 took place DNA analysis is the variety from a presumably natural cross between Axina de Tres bias aka Heftakilo (red) x Muscat Blanc (white) emerged. color mutations are Muscat d'Alexandrie Red (Red Hanepoot in South Africa and Flame Muscat in California) and Black Muscat of Alexandria (known since the 19th century in England).
 In any case, the variety Muscat d'Alexandrie has its genetic traces worldwide as the parent of numerous natural intersections as well as partner of new varieties passed:

-In any case, it is a very old variety, which is widely distributed mainly in many countries of the Mediterranean, but also overseas.
+In any case, it is a very old variety, which is widely used mainly in many countries of the Mediterranean, but also overseas.
 The hypothesis that the name refers to the city of Alexandria and thus to an origin in Egypt indicates, but is unlikely.
 The statement mentioned in some sources, that from the sort of the favorite wine The Cleopatra was pressed, is no more than a gag.
-According to another hypothesis they are already long before the turn of the Phoenicians brought to southern Italy.
+According to another hypothesis, they should be long before the turn of the Phoenicians brought to southern Italy.
 The Romans then spread it in the Mediterranean countries.
 It will also (like Muscat Blanc) with the Pliny the Elder (23-79) mentioned antique variety Vitis apiana connected.

-The late-ripening, high-yielding vine with brownish-reddish, sugar-rich berries is prone to real ones mildew.
-Botrytis and insect infestation.
-She loves the heat and is therefore hot climates very suitable.
-The variety yields alcoholic white wines with subtle rose and nutmeg (restrained as with Muscat Blanc).
+The late-ripening, high-yielding vine with brownish-reddish, sugar-rich berries is prone to true mildew.
+Botrytis and insect infestation, She loves the heat and is therefore hot climates very suitable.
+The variety yields alcoholic white wines with subtle rose and nutmeg (restrained as in Muscat Blanc).
 The variety is mainly used for the production of sweet wines used.
 But it is also called table grape and for the production of raisins used.
 In northern countries like Belgium, the Netherlands or England It is used for hothouse breeding, which makes it ideal.
 In South America, she also serves for the distillation from fires like Pisco and singani, as well as the production of RTK (Rectified concentrated grape must).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012